123Mikolaj/MyFirstWebsite/README.md

 # MyFirstWebsite
 This is one of the first projects I made during my studies.
+It's not perfect, but it was my first year, and I learned a lot during the process.